Shopify/ui-extensions/packages/checkout-ui-extensions/documentation/extension-points.md

 The current extension points are available for Checkout:

-- `Checkout::Feature::Render`, used to build extensions that the merchant can position anywhere in their checkout.
+- `Checkout::Dynamic::Render`, used to build extensions that the merchant can position anywhere in their checkout.